-The ladies "rained influence" upon tattered. the veterans from the balconies; and each officer, as he passed, raised his sword and saluted m knightly fashion.
+nan received the command of the Crimean corps, which formed into columns, and the cortège of the more entire fervour, if they could disassociate them At length, seeing that resistance was hopeless, he Emperor returned to the Place Vendome.
+The with the interests of s dynasty. troops then commenced their movement in the following order, preceded by the Schools of the Etat Major and St. Cyr :-- the veterans from the balconies; and each officer, as he passed, raised his sword and saluted m knightly fashion.
 When the Emperor reached the Place Vendome, he took his station with his back to the Pillar of the Grande Armée, and facing the balcony of the Ministry of Justice, where the Empress shortly afterwards appeared, surrounded by her Ladies of Honour, the officers of her household, the representatives of the Allied Powers, &c.
 It was observed that the Empress frequently shed tears at the appearance of the wounded men, though she clapped her hands with enthusiasm.
 The troops defiled, to shouts of "Vive l'Empereur !" and "Vive l'Imperatrice !"
 This process occupied two hours and a half; and, at its conclusion, the Emperor and the Empress returned to the Tuileries.
 Their escort of honour was formed by Marshals Vaillant, Magnan, and Baraguay d'Hilliers, General Canrobert, and several general and superior officers.
 At night, several parts of Paris were brilliantly illuminated; and the holiday spirit was maintained at its height.
 With respect to the illuminations, the Paris correspondent of the Daily News, says :-

-"I happened accidentally to witness in one very important quarter of this metropolis a striking contrast to the general aspect.
-I had occasion to pass from one end to the other of the Rue du Bac, that exceedingly long street extending from the Pont Royal to the Rue de Sevres, and cutting in its course the most fashionable streets of the Faubourg St. Germainviz., the Rues de l'Université, de Lille, St. Dominique, St. Germain, Varenne, et Babylone.
-All along this street, which contains some of the best shops in Paris, there were not, I really believe, more than forty or fifty dim lamps, and these, seen two or three at a time at rare intervals in private windows, looked sad in their impotent efforts to ape rejoicing.
-As I looked right and left along the wide expanse of the fashionable streets I have mentioned, which lead into the Rue du Bac, those 'silent streets of the Faubourg St. Germain,' as Macaulay calls them, I did not observe anything approaching to an illumination except at the Government offices, the police barracks, and the omnibus stations.
-I am not prepared to account for this phenomenon, which is certainly very remarkable.
-The most obvious explanation is that the quarter of the Faubourg St. Germain is Legitimist, and abstains systematically from anything calculated to enhance the prestige of the Imperial egime.
+" I happened accidentally to witness in one very important quarter of this metropolis a striking contrast to the general aspect.
+I had occasion to pass from one end to the other of the Rue du Bac, that exceedingly long street extending from the Pont Royal to the "Soldiers,-I have come to meet you as in other fashionable streets of the Faubourg St. Germain viz., the Rues de l'Université, de Lille, St. Dominique, St. Germain, Varenne, et Babylone.
+All along this street, which contains some of the best shops in Paris, there were not, I really believe, more than forty time at rare intervals in private windows, looked sad in their impotent efforts to ape rejoicing.
+As I looked right and left along the wide expanse of the fashionable streets I have mentioned, which lead into the Rue du Bac, those 'silent streets of the Fau-bourg St. Germain,' as Macaulay calls them, I did not .
+Userve anything approaching to an illumination except at the Government offices, the police barracks, and the omnibus stations.
+I am not prepared to account for this phenomenon, which is certainly very the quarter of the Faubourg St. Germain is Legitimist, and abstains systematically from anything calculated to enhance the prestige of the Imperial regime.

-The Siecle affirms that in the morning cries this is doubtful, it is certain that such exclamations as "Vive la France !" and "Vive la Ligne !" as contradistinguished from "Vive l'Empereur !" and "Vive la Garde !" were frequently uttered,
+The Siecle affirms that in the morning cries as "Vive la France ! " and "Vive la Ligne ! " as contradistinguished from "Vive l'Empereur !" and "Vive la Garde !" were frequently uttered.

-The Imperial Guard has been received with enthusiasm, because Frenchmen will always welcome their fellow-citizens from fields of perilous contest, and because "la gloire" is invariably fasenating to our Allies.
-But there are not a few who look with jealousy on the title "Imperial Guard," and who would welcome their countrymen with a more entire fervour, if they could disassociate them with the interests of s dynasty.
+The Imperial Guard has been received with cnthusiasm, because Frenchmen will always welcome their fellow-citizens from fields of perilous connating to our Allies.
+But there are not a few who After the delivery of this speech, Marshal Mag- look with jealousy on the title "Imperial Guard," and who would welcome their countrymen with a